Washington Commanders: Broadcasting

-Frank Herzog was the team's lead play-by-play announcer from 1979 to 2004, when he was replaced by Larry Michael.
+The Commanders' flagship station is Big 100 (WBIG-FM), which acquired the rights in 2022 as part of an agreement with iHeartMedia.
+Frank Herzog served the team's lead play-by-play announcer from 1979 until 2004, when he was replaced by Larry Michael.
+Herzog was joined from 1981 by former Redskins Sonny Jurgensen and Sam Huff.
 Michael retired in 2020 and was replaced by Bram Weinstein.
-Weinstein is joined by color analyst London Fletcher, who played linebacker for the team from 2007 to 2013, and host Julie Donaldson, the first woman to be an on-air broadcaster for an NFL team.
+Weinstein is joined by color commentators and former players London Fletcher and Logan Paulsen.
+Julie Donaldson served as host from 2020 to 2023 and was the first woman to be an on-air broadcaster for an NFL team.